euba/HLAoptimize/README.md

 #### Output

 In addition to the above described tables with raw and scaled data, the functions for the genetic algorithm return a plot with the maximum fitness increase and a .tsv table with the combined solutions of independent runs.
 The vaccine elements in the solution are scored based on the number of times they occur in the independent runs.

+## Discussion

+- As an alternative to using a scalarization approach for the individual objective functions, a multi-objective optimization could be performed with different solution populations that are assigned differing objective functions.
+Cross-over events across populations could ensure diversity of solutions.
+- Test scripts based on the example data could be included in the code to automatically test different scenarios
+- Cross-over events in the current code are not strongly implemented and might not have an direct effect on the solution finding.
+- Additional benchmarks including the population size, immunogenicity cut-off, or publicly available tools for optimization could be included.